TheiPhoneDev/YouTubeVideoPlayer-iOS/README.md

 # YouTubeVideoPlayer-iOS
-A simple and easy way to implement the YouTube player in your iOS app
+A simple method to implement the YouTube video player in your iOS app

 Use this library to fetch YouTube videos from URL.